Feyerabend/ABC80/abc802/CPM.md

 players in the market by offering reliable IBM PC clones.

 But there was at least one group more: they bet on *UNIX* as the future.
-Note: among them were in fact Micorsoft with Xenix.
+Note: among them were in fact Micorsoft with *Xenix*.

 ### UNIX

 Unix was developed in the late 1960s and early 1970s at AT&T's Bell Labs by Ken Thompson, Dennis Ritchie, and some others.
+That is years before CP/M.
 Initially, it was a small, flexible operating system for the prevalent and current *minicomputers* (most famously the PDP/11).
-Unix quickly gained popularity in academic and research institutions due to its portability, powerful features, and the availability of its source code for educational purposes.
+Thus it was aimed at significantly different computers than CP/M. But Unix quickly gained popularity in academic and research institutions due to its portability, powerful features, and the availability of its source code for educational purposes.

 In the late 1970s, AT&T began licensing Unix to commercial vendors, which led to a proliferation of Unix versions.
-Different vendors developed their own variants, leading to extreme fragmentation.
+Different vendors developed their own variants, leading to extreme *fragmentation*.

 One significant variant was the Berkeley Software Distribution (BSD), developed at the University of California, Berkeley.
 BSD introduced many enhancements and became a foundation for later Unix systems.
 But they also had license fees to be paid to AT&T for some Unix software.

-In the years to come, overcoming fragmentation was a significant issue, perhaps the largest of them all.
+In the years to come, overcoming *fragmentation* was a significant issue, perhaps the largest of them all.
 Besides technological challenges, licensing restrictions and the use of the Unix brand also hindered companies, development, and market expansion.

-## ABCNIX, D-NIX, ..
+### The proliferation of standards: ABCNIX, D-NIX, ..

-The people behind the ABC802 (and its relatives) at DIAB AB, also had the idea that creating a Unix-version was the future answer of where the evolution is heading.
-They made their own ABCNIX playing on the known ABC-line of computers.
-It was also called D-NIX and even a version was sold to Cromenco as Cromix.[^D_NIX]
+The people behind the ABC802 (and its relatives) at DIAB AB, also had the idea that creating a Unix-version was the future answer of where the evolution was heading.
+They made their own "ABCNIX" playing on the well-known ABC-line of computers.
+It was also called *D-NIX* and even a version (or was it the same?) was sold to Cromenco as *Cromix*.[^D_NIX]

 [^D_NIX]: https://sv.wikipedia.org/wiki/D-NIX